-For students with disability, there is a legislative requirement to provide reasonable adjustments where necessary to ensure that they are able to participate in education and training on the same basis as students without disability.
+We have a legal requirement to provide reasonable adjustments, where necessary, for students with disability, to ensure they are able to participate in education and training on the same basis as students without disability.

-According to the Disability Standards for Education 2005 (DSE) 'an adjustment is a measure or action taken to assist a student with a disability to participate on the same basis as other students'.
+An adjustment is a measure or action taken to assist a student with a disability to participate on the same basis as other students (Disability Standards for Education 2005 [DSE]).

 Reasonable adjustments are developed in consultation with the student, their parents or carers, and relevant school staff.
 Reasonable adjustments apply to all types of learning, including learning at school, and on excursions and camps.

-The process for making a reasonable adjustment under the DSE includes:
+The process for making a reasonable adjustment outlined in DSE involves:

 The online resource Disability Standards for Education: A practical guide for individuals, families and communities provides information about the obligations that education providers have to comply with the DSE and the provision of reasonable adjustments.

-Schools are encouraged to draw on the supports that are available in the region and central office to clarify issues regarding an adjustment if there is any concern about being able to provide it.
+Schools draw on the supports that are available in the region and central office to clarify issues regarding an adjustment.

 It should be noted that adjustments: